Metro (Minnesota): Future

 Several expansion projects are planned for the Metro system, at various stages of completion.
 These include both light rail extensions and bus rapid transit services.

 Under construction

 Construction of the future West 21st Street Station on the Green Line.

-The Green Line extension (also known as the Southwest LRT) is an under construction expansion of the Green Line, running from Target Field Station to the southwestern suburbs of St. Louis Park, Hopkins, Minnetonka, and Eden Prairie, terminating at SouthWest Station.
+The Green Line extension is an under construction expansion of the Green Line, running from Target Field Station to the southwestern suburbs of St. Louis Park, Hopkins, Minnetonka, and Eden Prairie, terminating at SouthWest Station.
 The project was given federal approval in November 2018, and ground was broken on construction on November 30, 2018.
 Completion of the project is expected in 2027, at an expected cost of over US$2 billion.
 It will be the largest infrastructure project in state history.

-The E Line is an arterial bus rapid transit route under construction that will operate along the Hennepin Avenue corridor (existing Route 6).
-Metro Transit's 2012 rapid bus study identified a route that would run from downtown Minneapolis to a future Lake Street station on the Metro Green Line extension.
-However, after further study in the spring of 2019, Metro Transit recommended a route from the Green Line's Stadium Village stop, through Dinkytown to Hennepin Avenue, and then south via Hennepin, 44th Street, and France Avenue to Southdale Transit Center in Edina.
-The E Line is scheduled to open on December 6, 2025.
+An extension of the Gold Line is under construction, which will connect the route to downtown Minneapolis via Interstate 94 with an anticipated opening in 2027.
+It will replace the existing Route 94 and primarily travel on existing shoulders with a stop at Snelling Avenue to connect to the A Line.